gamemann/XDP-Firewall/README.md

 # XDP Firewall
 ## Description
 An XDP firewall designed to read filtering rules based off of a config file.
-Only supports IPv4 and protocols TCP, UDP, and ICMP at the moment.
-With that said, the program comes with accepted and blocked packet statistics which can be disabled.
+This software only supports IPv4 and protocols TCP, UDP, and ICMP at the moment.
+With that said, the program comes with accepted and blocked packet statistics which can be disabled if need to be.

 ## Command Line Usage
 The following command line arguments are supported: